nginxinc/nginx-loadbalancer-kubernetes/docs/InstallationGuide.md

 ![NGINX Dashboard](media/nginxlb-dashboard.png)

-- Create a new folder for the stream config .conf files.  /etc/nginx/stream was used in this Solution.
+- Create a new folder for the stream config .conf files.  /etc/nginx/stream is used in this Solution.

 ```bash
 mkdir /etc/nginx/stream
 ```

 - Create 2 new `STATE` files for Nginx.
-These are used to backup the configuration, in case Nginx restarts/reloads.
+These are used to backup the Upstream configuration, in case Nginx is restarted/reloaded.

   Nginx State Files Required for Upstreams
     - state file /var/lib/nginx/state/nginx-lb-http.state